SKYBITDev3/SKYBIT-Keyless-Deployment/README.md

 ### Using an already-deployed CREATE2 factory to deploy a CREATE3 factory
 Using a CREATE2 factory to deploy a CREATE3 factory can help to ensure that the CREATE3 factory contract gets the same address on any EVM-based blockchain, so that your contracts would also get the same addresses.
 But deploying the CREATE2 factory would be an additional step, adding complication and requiring more effort which may be unnecessary, especially when new blockchains appear that you want to use - you'd first need to deploy the CREATE2 factory (or ask the one who had deployed it on the other blockchains to do it, and hope he or she does it), then use that to deploy the CREATE3 factory that you would then use to deploy your contract to the new blockchain.

-Axelar's recently-deployed Create3Deployer was done this way - they used their old Create2Deployer to deploy their Create3Deployer contract onto many blockchains to the address [0xf49B10ccFB7D82C3a8749fFB1aAF3e0c936Eba36](https://blockscan.com/address/0xf49B10ccFB7D82C3a8749fFB1aAF3e0c936Eba36).
+Axelar's recently-deployed Create3Deployer was done this way - they used their old CREATE2 Deployer at [0x98B2920D53612483F91F12Ed7754E51b4A77919e](https://blockscan.com/address/0x98B2920D53612483F91F12Ed7754E51b4A77919e) to deploy their Create3Deployer contract onto many blockchains to the address [0x6513Aedb4D1593BA12e50644401D976aebDc90d8](https://blockscan.com/address/0x6513Aedb4D1593BA12e50644401D976aebDc90d8).
 If you use their Create3Deployer to deploy your contract onto some blockchains, e.g. Polygon zkEVM and Avalanche, then decide that you want to deploy your contract onto Gnosis, you'd need to first ask Axelar to deploy the Create3Deployer onto Gnosis, which would require them to first deploy their Create2Deployer contract.
 Having more chained dependencies make it less likely that it would happen.

 ## Solution and advantages